 How do I measure seat depth on a sofa with loose back pillows?

-Measure usable depth with the pillows arranged normally, from the front edge of the seat cushion to where your lower back actually contacts support.
+Measure the usable depth with the pillows arranged the way you normally keep them, from the front edge of the seat cushion to the point where your lower back actually meets support.

 Why do deep seats make me slouch?

-When depth exceeds your leg length, you scoot forward or recline to avoid knee crowding, which reduces back support.
-Add a firm back pillow or lumbar roll to shorten the usable depth.
+When the seat is deeper than your leg length, you usually scoot forward or recline to avoid pressure behind the knee.
+That pulls you away from the back support.
+A firm back pillow or lumbar roll can shorten the usable depth.

 Are deep seat sofas good for back pain?

-Only if you can maintain support.
-If you can’t sit back comfortably without rounding your spine, choose a shallower seat or commit to supportive pillows.
+Only when they still let you sit with support.
+If you cannot sit back comfortably without rounding your spine, a shallower seat or extra support is usually the better choice.

 Does seat height matter as much as seat depth?